moderndatacompany/dataos.info/docs/interfaces/bifrost_new/grants.md

 ```

 <aside class="callout">
-🗣 To revoke a particular grant linked with a role, you'll need to delete it.
+🗣 To remove a specific permission associated with a role, you'll need to delete the corresponding grant.
 </aside>